 KELSTON BOYS’ HIGH SCHOOL

 Within the past five years.

-Two Scholarships will be awarded to ex-students, one from Kelston Girls’ College (High School) and one from Kelston Boys’ High School, who are undertaking tertiary study in 2017 and 2018.
+Two Scholarships will be awarded to ex-students, one from Kelston Girls’ College and one from Kelston Boys’ High School, who are undertaking tertiary study in 2019 and 2020.

 The Scholarships are $1,500 each for one year.
 Students can apply each year, but no one recipient may receive an award for more than three years.

 Applicants may be required for interview in September.
 The award will be announced in October.